nigelcharman/ombfw-videos/Updating OMB status script.md

   segment: 00:13-00:23
   sync: match)

-We can either zoom and scroll or type in a nearby address to find the weed location.
+We can either zoom and scroll or enter a nearby address to find the weed location.

 ---
 (video: